KUOW listener Nancy Beaudet had a question: Why are there so few mosquitos in Seattle?

 * Flight range varies; some have traveled up to 30 miles

 * In one study, mosquitos were more attracted to the scents of men who had consumed beer than to those who had had water.

-Submit any question about Seattle, the Puget Sound region, or its people via the form below.
-Every month, KUOW editors pick three questions and ask our listeners to vote on their favorite.
-Whichever question gets the most votes is then investigated by a KUOW reporter.
+Submit questions about the Puget Sound region in the form below.
+Every month, KUOW editors pick three questions and ask listeners to vote on the one they want reported.